Will Australia Go Into A Recession In 2025?

 This occurs when the business cycle contracts from a peak of economic activity and high prices, leading to less consumer demand and businesses trimming their staff levels.

-(Related: Interest Rate Forecast: When Will RBA Cut Rates?
+(Related: Interest Rate Forecast: When Will RBA Cut Rates?)

 Will High Interest Rates Lead To A Recession?

-Recessions are occurring globally due to the slow economic recovery from the COVID-19 pandemic.
+A number of countries experienced recession or were on the brink due to the slow economic recovery from the COVID-19 pandemic.

 Important!